-Foot and Leg Vein Treatments Los Angeles
+Foot and Leg Vein Removal

-The unsightly veins that appear on the leg surface are known as varicose veins (large and bulging), spider veins (thread-like), and reticular veins (small and blue).
-Skin discoloration, stasis dermatitis and ulceration of the lower legs are other visible signs of leg vein disorder, and usually indicate advancing vein disease.
-Please go to our vein disease page to learn more about these conditions.
+The unsightly veins that appear on the leg surface, known as varicose veins (large and bulging), spider veins (thread-like), and reticular veins (small and blue) are often visible signs of vein disorder in the leg.
+An estimated 30% to 60% of adults have leg varicose veins or spider veins.

 *Individual results may vary.